Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

 - Parameter checks and failures in data model
 - No time for Postman collection
 - Not very intuitive/dev-friendly setup between domain models and dbos

+### Artist of the Day Implementation
+- Index on/order by artist creation time
+- Get days since Instant EPOCH, mod by number of artist records and retrieve 1 artist at that index
+- Implemented with two separate sessions, one per query (count and then select/order-by), which isn't ideal but also it made sense to keep logic in service
+  - Also count() could potentially be re-used in future

 ### Architecture
 - Onion!